wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/02-create-app.md

 1. Select **Close** to finish editing the table.
 It might take a few minutes to process the table.
 After the processing has been completed, the hero template will appear, showing the data loaded into the app.

 1. Select **Save** in the toolbar to create the first saved version.
-After the first save, Power Apps will continue to save automatically every two minutes while you are editing.
+After the first save, Power Apps will continue to save automatically every two minutes while you're editing.

 ## Step 5: Preview and test your app